reignstudios/Unity3D-XRInput/README.md

     * Create a new folder: "Assets/StreamingAssets/SteamVR/Original"
     * Move all .json files into "Original" folder
     * Copy all .json files from "Assets/StreamingAssets/OpenVR/" to "Assets/StreamingAssets/SteamVR/"
-    * Rename "vrstudios_actions.json" to "actions.json"
+    * In the "SteamVR" folder, rename "vrstudios_actions.json" to "actions.json"
     * Make sure <b>"Steam SDK In Use"</b> is checked on XRInput script
 * Ensure 'com.valvesoftware.unity.openvr' .tgz file is installed via Unity package manager for OpenVR input mode
 * Drop 'Unity3D-XRInput/Assets/VRstudios/XRInput' prefab into scene & thats it.